Traps to Developers

 - If the current directory is moved,

-only make stdout go to file but don't redirect stderr.- File name is case sensitive (unlike Windows).
+pwdstill shows the original path.pwd -Pshows the real path. cmd > file 2>&1make both stdout and stderr go to file.
+Butcmd 2>&1 > fileonly make stdout go to file but don't redirect stderr.- File name is case sensitive (unlike Windows).

 - There is a capability system for executables, apart from file permission sytem.
 Use

-to see capability. - Unset variables.
+getcapto see capability. - Unset variables.
 If

-- If you want a script to add variables and aliases to current shell, it should be executed by using
+DIRis unset,rm -rf $DIR/becomesrm -rf /.
+Usingset -ucan make bash error when encountering unset variable. - If you want a script to add variables and aliases to current shell, it should be executed by using

-. - Bash has caching between command name and file path of command.
+source script.sh, instead of directly executing.
+But the effect ofsourceis not permanent and doesn't apply after re-login.
+It can be made permanent by putting into~/.bashrc. - Bash has caching between command name and file path of command.
 If you move one file in

-- Using a variable unquoted will make its line breaks treated as space.
+$PATHthen using that command gives ENOENT.
+Refresh cache usinghash -r - Using a variable unquoted will make its line breaks treated as space.

 React

-- Modifying state in rendering code.
+- Modify state in rendering code.

-dependency array. - Forget clean up in
+useEffectdependency array. - Forget clean up in

 Git

 - Rebase can rewrite history.
-After rebasing local branch, normal push will give weird result (because history is written).
+After rebasing local branch, normal push will give weird result (because history is rewritten).
 Rebase should be used with force push.
 If remote branch's history is rewritten, pulling should use

-. - Reverting a merge doesn't fully cancel the effect of the merge.
+- Reverting a merge doesn't fully cancel the side effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
 One solution is to revert the revert of merge.
 (A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)

 Networking